FlynnStudios/portable-cocktail-machine/README.md

 The power architecture separates the low-voltage logic domain from the pump supply while allowing both to operate from the same single-cell battery.

-The charging section accepts 5-V input through USB-C and charges the 1S Li-ion battery.
+The charging section accepts 5 V through USB-C and charges the 1S Li-ion battery.
 The battery rail then feeds the logic-power and pump-power conversion stages.

 ---